dovecot/documentation/source/configuration_manual/howto/dovecot_lda_exim.rst

 LDA is now running using the local user's UID and GID.
-The mail is delivered to the location specified by :dovecot_core:ref:`mail_location` setting.
+The mail is delivered to the location specified by :ref:`mail_location_settings`.
 Note that the above configuration doesn't do any :ref:`userdb <authentication-user_database>` lookups, so you can't have any per-user configuration.
 If you want that, see the virtual user setup below.